slatedocs/slate/source/includes/_digitalio.md

 ### Notify Set Packet Structure

-A packet will be sent when a change in the input signal has been detected.
+A packet will be sent when a change (either edge) in the input signal has been detected.

 |0 (subsystem)|1 (length)|2 (CRC)|3 (command)|4(Index)|5(Off/On)|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|